I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "You and your icky relationship!
 I don't live under a rock you know and I won't have one my babies subjected to your filth!"
 DNAmy declared.

+Kim's mouth dropped open.
+She could not believe what she was hearing.
 "Are you kidding me?
-You're in love with a guy that has monkey hands and feet and you think we're icky?"
-Kim could not believe what she was hearing.
+You're in love with a guy that has monkey hands and feet and you think we're icky?" she shouted, motioning to herself and Shego.

 "I guess it could be worse.
-She could know about Bonnie," Kim muttered.
+She could know about Bonnie," Kim muttered, shaking her head.
+She hated being judged, but especially by someone who definitely had no right to say anything about anyone's affections.

 "So, give me back my baby!"
-DNAmy ordered.
+DNAmy ordered, holding her hand out.

 DNAmy rolled her eyes.
-"As if I'm supposed to believe that she told you anything.
+"As if I'm supposed to believe she told you anything.
 The only reason she can talk is because Dementor messed with her genes when he didn't even know what he was doing!
-I might have thrown her out, but I would rather take her back and fix her than to leave her with the likes of you two!"
+I might have thrown her out, but I'd rather take her back and fix her than to leave her with the likes of you two!"

 "Come get 'er then," Shego dared the scientist.
 She crouched down a little, as if she was going to get into a fighting stance.